 Specification of additional costs to project which are necessary for carrying out the project (including a justification) including the matching funds.
 Please also fill in the format budget specification BE-Basic-BIOEN collaborative projects under point 6 and in addition the separate BE-Basic budget form (Annex).

-Contribution of the BE-Basic project as part of the international collaboration in the joint project (Please provide which part of the BE-Basic project is relevant and used in the collaboration with BIOEN/FAPESP) (only link BE-Basic projects that are approved or submitted for approval)
+Contribution of the BE-Basic project as part of the international collaboration in the joint project (Please provide which part of the BE-Basic project is relevant and used in the collaboration with BIOEN/FAPESP).
+Include a summary (2 pages) of (this part of) the BE-Basic project. (only link BE-Basic projects that are approved or submitted for approval)